milonmaze/privacy-terms-observatory/www.snap.com/en-US/privacy/privacy-by-product.md

 You won’t appear on Snap Map until you open it for the first time and choose to share your location.
 If you don’t open the app for 24 hours, you won’t be visible on the Map until you open Snapchat again.
 You can always update the people you’re sharing your location with in Snap Map settings, or go into ‘Ghost Mode’ to hide your location from everyone.
 We may also remind you if you leave location sharing enabled for a while.

-Snaps that have been submitted to Our Story and Snap Map can also show up on the Map — but not every Snap will appear there.
+Snaps that have been submitted to Snap Map can show up on the Map — but not every Snap will appear there.
 Most of the Snaps on the Map are selected through an automated process.
+Keep in mind: Snaps that are submitted to Snap Map are Public Content, and your Snap may appear off Snapchat if it has been shared off of Snapchat!
+Also, Snap Map submissions may be stored indefinitely and may be visible on Snapchat for long periods of time — sometimes for months or more.
+If you’d like to remove a Snap you’ve submitted to Snap Map, you can do so by going to your profile.

 When it looks like something interesting is happening, a Story thumbnail might appear on the Map!
 For the most part, these are also created automatically — while Stories that are labeled as ‘Featured’ receive a more hands-on approach.
 Snaps posted to Snap Map are also viewable on the web at map.snapchat.com and are embeddable on other websites.

-Please be mindful of the Snaps that you submit to Our Story and Snap Map.
+Please be mindful of the Snaps that you submit to Snap Map.
 Although the Map only shows the general area where a Snap was taken, things like landmarks and street signs appearing in a Snap can show where you’re at, if you’re worried about that kind of thing.

 Places make it easy to interact with local businesses on the Snap Map.
 Just tap a Place on the Map to view the place’s listing, or tap Search at the top of the Map screen to find a Place.
 Places provide a personalized Map experience, and you can even order food from your favorite restaurant via one of the delivery partners.

 If you come across anything that violates our Community Guidelines, please reach out to us and report it!

+About Snap Map

+Finding Friends on Snap Map

 Location

 Snapchat uses your device’s GPS to offer certain location-based features.
 For example, we use your device’s location to provide Geofilters based on where you’re at or what’s going on around you, or we can use your location to position the Map to show you what’s nearby.
 We also use your location to figure out what you’d like to see — so people in France see content from French publishers, French ads, and so on.

 We store GPS locations for a while to help improve the Map and other features.
 For example, we may store some of the locations you visit the most so we can show you more relevant Search content or update your Bitmoji’s activity on the Map.
-We may also store location information of the Snaps you save in Memories or submit to My Story, Our Story, Spotlight, or Snap Map to personalize your experience.
+We may also store location information of the Snaps you save in Memories or submit to Stories, Spotlight, or Snap Map to personalize your experience.

 On the new Spectacles, some features may need location data to work properly.
 We may use data from a few sources to derive a more accurate representation of your location.
 For example, if the last location of your sunglasses is not available, we may rely on Snapchat’s use of your device’s GPS to offer location-based features.